By the numbers, and what they mean

-By the numbers, and what they mean

->

-> There are 1,400 patients per year diagnosed with ALCL.
+There are 1,400 patients per year diagnosed with ALCL.
 ALCL is a family of diseases from the very aggressive systemic ALCL to the indolent lymphoproliferative disorder primary cutaneous ALCL.
 For the first time in 2016, the World Health Organization added BIA-ALCL as a provisionally recognized lymphoma to the family of existing ALCL.
 It is important to differentiate BIA-ALCL from primary lymphoma of the breast which is predominantly a B-cell lymphoma with an incidence of approximately 1:4 million.
 ALK+ disease and B cell pathology should be concerning for primary lymphoma of the breast rather than BIA-ALCL.

->

-> Approximately 550,000 total breast implants are placed per year in the U.S. Of these, approximately 70,000 textured breast implants are placed, representing 12.7 percent of the market as of 2017.
-In March 2019, the FDA reported that this market share may have recently decreased to approximately 5%.
+Approximately 550,000 total breast implants are placed per year in the U.S. Of these, approximately 70,000 textured breast implants are placed, representing 12.7 percent of the market as of 2017.
+In March 2019, the FDA reported that this market share may have recently decreased to less than 5%.

->

-> 93 percent of patients are disease free at 3 years follow-up, which is an excellent prognosis when treated appropriately.
-The National Comprehensive Cancer Network defines optimal treatment which is total capsulectomy and implant removal for the majority of patients with disease confined to the capsule (35 percent of patients) or a resectable mass (40 percent of patients).
+93 percent of patients are disease free at 3 years follow-up, which is an excellent prognosis when treated appropriately.
+The National Comprehensive Cancer Network defines optimal treatment which is total capsulectomy and implant removal for most patients with disease confined to the capsule (35 percent of patients) or a resectable mass (40 percent of patients).
 Advanced disease with lymph node metastasis (14 percent of patients) or organ metastasis (1 percent of patients) may require further treatment with chemotherapy using either CHOP anthracycline based-protocol and/or targeted immune therapy with brentuximab vedotin.
 Radiation therapy is only reserved for local unresectable disease such as into the chest wall and mediastinum.
 Advanced disease is the end of the spectrum of cancer stages, and these patients substantiate the World Health Organization classification of BIA-ALCL as a lymphoma and not benign or lymphoproliferative.

->

-> For a suspected patient with a delayed seroma (>1 year), a minimum of 50ml fluid should be aspirated and sent for CD30 immunohistochemistry, cytology and flow cytometry.
+For a suspected patient with a delayed seroma (>1 year), a minimum of 50ml fluid should be aspirated and sent for CD30 immunohistochemistry, cytology and flow cytometry.
 CD30 is the main diagnostic test that must be performed on the seroma fluid as routine pathology or H&E staining can frequently miss the diagnosis.

->

-> *Page last updated on October 1, 2020
+*Page last updated on October 1, 2020